akash3444/basecn/CONTRIBUTING.md

 3. **Open a discussion** on GitHub
 4. **Ask in pull request comments** for specific code questions

-Thank you for contributing to FloorUI!
+Thank you for contributing to basecn!
 Your efforts help make this project better for everyone.